nayafia/lemonade-stand/README.md

 * Need to have something you can charge for (which means making certain features exclusive)
 * Can be at odds with making software freely accessible
 * “Two tiers” of product support can make free users unhappy
+* Perverse incentive to not contribute to the project and keep features in the "paid" tier

 #### Case Studies